jturner314/casket/README.rst

     Create a new casket of the specified size at the specified path.

 ``open``
     Open the casket located at the specified path.
-The container is mounted at a path that is the concatenation of the casket path and ``_mounted``.

 ``close``
     Close the casket with the specified mapper name, or ``all`` to close all